OpenLineage/OpenLineage/GOVERNANCE.md

 If the proposed release receives no +1s in two days, it is not authorized and the proposer must make a new request to reset the clock.

+Once a release is authorized, it will be initiated within two business days.
+Releases will not be made on a Friday unless doing so will address an important defect, an issue with project infrastructure, or a security vulnerability.

 ## Conflict resolution and voting

 In general, we prefer that technical issues and committer membership are amicably worked out